ynagatomo/ARSimpleGeoLocation/README.md

 - Xcode 14.0 beta 1 (The project file requires Xcode 14.0 or later.)
 - Target: iOS / iPadOS 15.0 and later (You can easily change to iOS 14 support.)
 - Frameworks: SwiftUI, ARKit, RealityKit, Core Location
-- Before running the app, modify `ModelDataSet` file to specify geographical locations near you
+- Before running the app, modify `ModelDataSet.swift` file to specify geographical locations near you

 ```swift:ModelDataSet.swift
 ModelAsset(